Skip to content

 2. Search for terminal.integrated.fontFamily

-3. Set it to MesloLGS NF (this font is installed with Powerlevel10k)
+3. Set it to MesloLGS NF (installed alongside Powerlevel10k)

-For detailed font setup instructions, check the Powerlevel10k font guide.
+Full font setup is in the Powerlevel10k font guide.